Kasfia-Mostafa/Kasfia-Mostafa/README.md

 - ✉️ You can contact me at [kasfiamostafa03@gmail.com](mailto:kasfiamostafa03@gmail.com)
 - 🧠 I'm learning Next.js and TypeScript
 - 🤝 I'm open to collaborating on crafting MERN projects
-- ⚡ I like to read.
-So I read documentations

 ## Skills